 Credit 1 unit.

-This 10-week course is designed to give students the unique experience of a group fitness class catered just to them.
 Using various formats of group exercise, Group Fitness will provide a fun and dynamic way to motivate participants to reach their desired results.
 Topics will include cycling, bootcamp, pilates, yoga, cardio, strength training, TRX suspension training, and a variety of other formats specific to the group, helping students to improve their overall fitness and wellness.
-First class meets in the Olympic Studio, Sumers Recreation Center.
+Typically offered in the Spring.

 Credit 1 unit.